 “It’s so much clearer for agents when they can hear themselves.
 They make the connection as to how they are sounding.
 They consistently have aha!
 Moments.
 They think: ‘I need to change the way I’m deflecting and practice that.’
 Now the agent can monitor her progress.
 Using data and examples, it’s less personal, more impactful.”

 From hiring new agents to developing them, soft skills should be at the forefront of your coaching strategy.
-Though they can be hard to pinpoint in every agent, utilizing contact center AI allows you to monitor the interactions and KPIs connected to each essential soft skill.
+Though they can be hard to pinpoint in every agent, utilizing speech analytics and contact center AI allows you to monitor the interactions and KPIs connected to each essential soft skill.

 All in all, they’ll give you the baseline for coaching your agents on the human side of the call center - connecting with callers, empathizing with them, and delivering a great customer experience 100% of the time.

 Joe Hanson leads content marketing at Observe.AI.
 Want to guest blog?
 Or maybe you have some expertise you want to share?
 Connect with him on LinkedIn.